16 May 2025, last revised 28 Oct 2025

 - S in CONTENTS slightly left of G in BOTTLING

-- this example has an A B Co. date code: 28 S 3
+- back heel has A B Co. date code 28 S 3

 color: colorless